Building an Amazing UVP

 A Formula Might Help Clarify

 Let’s keep it simple by using a formula to help guide you.
-After you understand the basic formula, you will move onto personalizing it and really zero in on what makes you better than your hundreds of competitors.
-This is where you become an expert in market demand, and get to know yourself better too.
+After you understand the basic formula, you will move onto personalizing it and really zero in on what makes you the most relevant and valuable provider for your target audience.

 Simple UVP Formula: Result via Method for Whom